Fatigue During Pregnancy

 - Reduce stress.
 Ok, not so easy to do, but do spend time on things that you find relaxing.
 Don’t be afraid to ask for help if you are overstressed.
 Talk to your healthcare provider for resources- even meditate!

 Fatigue during pregnancy is normal, especially during the first and third trimesters.
-While the symptoms generally improve during the second trimester, some women feel tired throughout their entire pregnancy.
+While symptoms tend to improve during the second trimester, some women feel tired throughout their entire pregnancy.
 Talk to your health care provider if you feel sudden fatigue, fatigue that doesn’t go away with adequate rest or severe fatigue a few weeks into your second trimester.

-Being pregnant can be tiring, especially if you’ve sworn off your daily cup or two of coffee while pregnant or nursing. healthy mama® Boost it Up!™ is a naturally delicious blend of protein, b-vitamins and fruit juice to help provide energy and reduce dehydration.
+Being pregnant can be tiring, especially if you’ve sworn off your daily cup of coffee while pregnant or nursing. healthy mama® Boost it Up!™ is a naturally delicious blend of protein, b-vitamins and fruit juice to help provide energy and reduce dehydration.
 It’s an all-natural, caffeine-free protein energy drink to help put the pep back in your step.
-Developed with nutritionists, it is an excellent source of B-Vitamins which help optimize energy.
-An excellent option for nursing moms as well due to the additional protein as well as staying hydrated.
+Developed with nutritionists, it is an excellent source of B-Vitamins which help optimize energy and an excellent option for nursing moms as well due to the 7g of protein.
 Made in the USA and OBGYN and nutritionist recommended.

-Be Well Rounded!™ Prenatal vitamins provides you with 19 essential vitamins and minerals and also contains chelated iron which is more easily tolerated by your system and helps eliminate the constipation and gastric upset due to the increased iron intake.
-In addition, it can help eliminate anemia as it is absorbed much more fully and quickly into the body than regular iron.
+Be Well Rounded!™ Prenatal vitamins provides you with 19 essential vitamins and minerals and also contains chelated iron which is more easily tolerated by your system.
+It can help eliminate anemia as it is absorbed much more fully and quickly into the body than regular iron.

 The DHA soft gel provides 450 mg of Omega-3 which is essential for baby’s brain development without the fish burp!

 These statements have not been evaluated by the Food and Drug Administration.